Home

 Contact

-Award-Winning Software: The Coding Analysis Toolkit (CAT) received the "Best Research Software" award for 2008 from the Information Technology & Politics section of the American Political Science Association.
-Download the CAT Quick Start Guide.
+Award-Winning, Free, Web-based, Open Source Software: The Coding Analysis Toolkit (CAT), winner of the 2008 "Best Research Software" award from the Information Technology & Politics section of the American Political Science Association, is now available as open source software.
+Download the CAT Quick Start Guide or the latest source code.

 This page is maintained by Dr. Stuart W. Shulman